craftablescience/godot-fps-base/README.md

 # Godot FPS Base

-A platform for my personal use, to create first-person games with Godot.
+A platform for my personal use, to create first-person games with Godot 4.

 ## Credits